DropDuplicateFeatures#

 test_t = transformer.transform(X_test)

-If we examine the variable names of the transformed dataset, we see that the duplicated features are not present:
+We can go ahead and check the variables in the transformed dataset, and we will see that the duplicated features are not there any more:

 train_t.columns